 As for the other plugins and extensions support, you should turn to developers of those products for help.

-Before you jump to any conclusions, let’s check out the advantages and drawbacks of Shopify and WordPress.
+Before you jump to any conclusions, let’s check out the advantages and drawbacks of Shopify vs WordPress.

 eCommerce by Shopify.
 Pros & Cons